ZEN & TAO

 • Yin is the dark, cloudy, cold, small, rest, the interior, the recollection, the introspection.

-• Yang in opposition is clear, sunny, hot, big, movement, the outer, the expansion, and the strength.
+• Yang in opposition is clear, sunny, hot, big, and movement; outer, expansion, and strength.

-Taoist philosophy began in the second century, with Lao Tzu, founding the idea "The way of energy".
-Ch’i, or Qi, is the energy present in and guiding everything in the universe.
+Taoist philosophy began in the second century, with Lao Tzu, who founded the idea of "The way of energy".
+Ch'i, or Qi, is the energy present in and guiding everything in the universe.

 The teachings and symbols of Taoism are compiled in the "Book of Changes: I Ching".
-It is these concepts that underlie the principles and techniques of Traditional Chinese Medicine, and martial arts, from Qi Qong to Tai Chi, in the harmonization of human beings with the environment, through the art of Feng Shui.
-They apply to the arts of divination, fortune-telling, as well as oracular and astrological techniques.
+It is these concepts that underlie the principles and techniques of Traditional Chinese Medicine, and martial arts, from Qi Qong to Tai Chi, in the harmonisation of human beings with the environment, through the art of Feng Shui.
+They apply to the arts of divination, fortune-telling, and oracular and astrological techniques.

-The "wushu" (or the 5 arts) are the broadest categories:
+The "wushu" (or the five arts) are the broadest categories:

 • Medicine - Eating the right food at the right time of year